 In 2009, Forsyth County Public Library and Wake Forest University were awarded a grant to help our community preserve local history by the State Library of North Carolina under the Library Services and Technology Act (LSTA) from the U.S. Institute of Museum and Library Services (IMLS).
 The grant included preservation education for local organizations and the public, as well as the establishment of digitization centers throughout the county.

-There are four digitization centers throughout Forsyth County: one at Z. Smith Reynolds Library at Wake Forest University, one in the North Carolina Room at Central Library; one at Lewisville Branch Library; and one at Walkertown Branch Library.
+There are four digitization centers throughout Forsyth County: one at Z. Smith Reynolds Library at Wake Forest University, one in the North Carolina Room at Central Library (this center is currently located in Information Services on the 1st level of the Government Center while the Library is being renovated); one at Lewisville Branch Library; and one at Walkertown Branch Library.

 Digitization Center Equipment Guides

 - How to Digitize VCR Cassettes Using VCR2PC

 - How to Digitize Audio Cassettes Using TAPE2PC

 - How to Digitize Print Media Using EPSON Expression 10000XL

 - How to Digitize Slides Using Nikon CoolScan 4

 - NC SHRAB Traveling Archivist Program http://www.history.ncdcr.gov/SHRAB/

 - NEH Preservation Assistance Grants for Smaller Institutions http://www.neh.gov/grants/guidelines/pag.html